 Begin the Process

-Complete the Referral Form: Parents or caregivers can begin the process by completing the Assessment Suitability Form, which gathers key information and includes questions about service involvement, assessment readiness, legal guardianship, consent, and other relevant factors.
+Complete the Referral Form: Parents or caregivers can begin by completing the Assessment Suitability Form.
+This gathers key information about current service involvement, readiness for assessment, legal guardianship and consent, and other relevant factors.
+To get started, click the button below to access the form.
+It typically takes three minutes or less to complete.

 Please Note: the Assessment Suitability Form will appear on this page when there is capacity to take on new clients.
 If the waitlist is temporarily closed, the form will not be visible.